project-oak/oak/docs/abi.md

   - arg 1: Source buffer size in bytes
   - return 0: Channel handle, or zero if not found.

+- `node_create: (usize, usize, u64) -> u32`: Create a new Node running the Web
+  Assembly contents identified by args 0 and 1, and pass it an initial handle to the read half of a channel identified by arg 2.

+  - arg 0: Source buffer holding Wasm contents name
+  - arg 1: Source buffer size in bytes
+  - arg 2: Handle to channel
+  - return 0: Status of operation

 - `random_get: (usize, usize) -> u32`: Fill a buffer with random bytes.

   - arg 0: Destination buffer